nicolasmaclean/cookbook/content/Cookies/Peanut Butter Cookies.md

 ---
 tags:
-  - Sweet
+  - sweet
-  - Cookie
+  - cookie
-  - Peanut Butter
+  - peanut butter
 ---

 From *The Perfect Cookie* by America's Test Kitchen